Culture of Goa: Cuisine

 Rice with fish curry (Xit kodi in Konkani) is the staple diet in Goa.
 Goan cuisine is renowned for its rich variety of fish dishes cooked with elaborate recipes.
 Coconut and coconut oil is widely used in Goan cooking along with chili peppers, spices and vinegar giving the food a unique flavour.
-Pork and beef dishes such as Vindaloo, Xacuti and Sorpotel are cooked for major occasions among the Catholics.
+Pork and beef dishes such as Vindalho, Xacuti and Sorpotel are cooked for major occasions among the Catholics.
 An exotic Goan vegetable stew, known as Khatkhate, is a very popular dish during the celebrations of festivals, Hindu and Christian alike.
 Khatkhate contains at least five vegetables, fresh coconut, and special Goan spices that add to the aroma.
 A rich egg-based multi-layered sweet dish known as bebinca is a favourite at Christmas.
 Cashew feni is made from the fermentation of the fruit of the cashew tree, while coconut feni is made from the sap of toddy palms.

 Architecture

 The architecture of Goa shows a distinct Portuguese influence.
 Fontainhas in Panaji has been declared a cultural quarter, showcasing the life, architecture and culture of Goa.

 The Churches and Convents of Goa are a group of six churches that are a UNESCO World Heritage Site.
 The Basilica of Bom Jesus holds the mortal remains of St. Francis Xavier, the patron saint of Goa.
 Once every ten years, the body is taken down for veneration and for public viewing.
-The last such event was conducted in 2014.
+The last such event was conducted in 2024.

 Influences from other eras (Kadambas of Goa, Maratha Empire) are visible in some of Goa's temples, notably the Mahadev Temple and Saptakoteshwar Temple.

 Sports

-Football is the most popular sport in Goa, followed by hockey.
-Cricket, athletics, chess, swimming, table tennis and basketball are other popular sports in Goa.
+Football is the most popular sport in Goa along with Cricket.
+Athletics, chess, hockey, swimming, table tennis and basketball are other popular sports in Goa.
 Fishing is also a popular recreational activity.